 12. Have your ID with you at all times

-It’s the law in the Netherlands (and also in Belgium, Italy, and some other EU countries) to always carry your official identification document on you.
-This applies to everyone from the age of 14 and older.
+It’s the law in the Netherlands (and also in Belgium, Italy, Portugal, and some other EU countries) to always carry your official identification document on you.

 It can be your national ID card (for EU travelers) or your passport (for international travelers), but you should always have it on you.
-In principle, copies aren’t acceptable.
+In principle, copies aren’t acceptable, but it’s better than nothing.

-Now, having said this, it’s very rare for the police to control anyone’s documents.
-And it’s very unlikely that you’ll ever be asked to identify yourself (unless you do something really stupid, of course).
+Having said this, it’s very unlikely that you’ll ever be asked to identify yourself (unless you do something really stupid, of course).
 But the law is the law.

 13. Pack a small crossbody bag